BenoitDelec/FadalBazooka.github.io/index.md

 {% include interactive_legend.html %}

 These plots alone do not allow to infer anything apart from relative country's means if comparing a specific time point.
-Thus, for each of these, we separated the quites in two splits: before and after legalization.
+Thus, for each of these, we separated the quotes in two splits: before and after legalization.
 Given United Kingdom and Canada did undergo legal procedures before the first data we could access from *Quotebank* dataset, we could not assess anything regarding the trends in sentiment before and after these legalizations.

 We could compute the following statistics in order to answer our question: